JaydenElliott/remote-linux-worker/docs/0064-remote-linux-worker.md

 ```

-To view the arguments required for that subcommand, run
+To view the arguments required for that subcommand, run:
 ```
 $ rlw-client {subcommand} --help
 ```